 The first thing to do is to inspect fittings to be used to ensure they’re free of contaminants and/or damage.
 This is very important to ensure not only a leak-free seal but to prevent from contaminating newly installed or cleaned components.

 Even the most minor dirt or contamination on o-ring seats can prevent a fitting from sealing once tightened.
 Imperfections in the o-ring seat such as this can prevent a fitting from sealing or cause an o-ring to split once tightened.

 Next, lubricate the o-ring by rubbing a drop or two of oil on the surface until there is a light oil film over the entire o-ring.
 Install the o-ring to the o-ring bump and connect the fittings.

 This is where many people unknowingly get into trouble.
 Contrary to popular believe, o-ring fittings don’t require significant tightening.
 Over-tightening can cause many problems, but the most common issues that arise from over-tightening an o-ring connection is splitting an o-ring.
 This can happen right away, or sometimes later on down the road.

 The general rule for properly tightening an o-ring fitting is hand-tight, plus a quarter turn.

-Connect the fittings together and tighten by hand.
-Once completed, use two wrenches, positioning them ¼ turn apart [show starting position of 12 o-clock].
+Connect the fittings and tighten by hand.
+Once completed, use two wrenches, positioning them ¼ turn apart [show starting position of 12 o'clock].
 With both wrenches held at the 12 o’clock position, hold one in place and tightening to the 3 o’clock position with the other wrench.

-Keep in mind that because “hand-tightening” can vary from person to person, it’s very important to do a thorough leak-check once the initial system charge is added to the system, and once again after fully charged.
+Keep in mind that because “hand-tightening” can vary from person to person, it’s essential to do a thorough leak-check once the initial system charge is added to the system, and once again after fully charged.
 A minor adjustment to fitting tightness may be necessary.